Skip to content

 Route 66 is one of the most iconic road trips in the USA.

-To generate publicity for the new highway, the U.S. Highway Route 66 Association began marketing the route across America.
-The first publicity attempt was hosting a footrace from Los Angeles to New York City, with the majority of the race taking place on Route 66.
+The U.S. Highway Route 66 Association began marketing the route across America to generate publicity for the new highway.
+The first publicity attempt was hosting a footrace from Los Angeles to New York City, with most of the race on Route 66.

 During the footrace, many celebrities cheered runners on from the sidelines.
 The race finished at Madison Square Garden in New York.
 Andy Payne, a Cherokee runner from Oklahoma, won the race and claimed the $25,000 price, equivalent to nearly half a million dollars today.
 It took him over 573 hours across 84 days to finish the race.

-In 1932, the association also marketed Route 66 to Americans as a means to attend the Summer Olympics held in Los Angeles that year.
-These marketing strategies were very successful and helped to make Route 66 a household name.
+In 1932, the association also marketed Route 66 to Americans as a means of attending the Summer Olympics held in Los Angeles that year.
+These marketing strategies were very successful and helped make Route 66 a household name.

-By the mid-1930s, the popularity of Route 66 increased as Americans used the highway to move from the Midwest to the West Coast during the Dust Bowl.
-Because most of the highway went through flat terrain, Route 66 was also very popular with truckers.
+By the mid-1930s, Route 66’s popularity increased as Americans used it to move from the Midwest to the West Coast during the Dust Bowl.
+Because most highways went through flat terrain, Route 66 was also very popular with truckers.

 As more Americans travelled via Route 66, small communities and stores began to pop up along the highway.
 These towns provided places for travellers to rest, eat, and take a break from the road.
 Many of these communities still exist today and maintain the road trip culture of the time.